jwilger/kookaburra/README.markdown

 ## Requirements ##

 Requires Ruby 1.9.
-Tested with both MRI and JRUBY (not that you must run JRuby in 1.9 compatability mode.)
+Tested with both MRI and JRuby (note that you must run JRuby in 1.9 compatability mode.)

 ## Installation ##